SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/custom-backend.md

 reported by `ViewPaymentOrderInfo`), it will reload the payment menu of that payment.
 Therefore, if the `paymentUrl` is opened in the browser, that page must start an activity with such an Intent.
-This can be done by navigating to an [intent scheme url][android-intent-scheme].
+This can be done by navigating to an [intent scheme url][android-intent-scheme]{:target="_blank"}.
 Note that the rules for following intent-scheme navigations can sometimes cause redirects to those url not to work.
 To work around this, the `paymentUrl` must serve a proper html page, which attempts to immediately redirect to the intent-scheme url, but also has a link the user can tap on.

 Refer to the intent scheme url documentation on how to form one.
 You should always include the package name so that your intent is not mistakenly routed to